naustica/wikibase-bot/README.md

 ### Requirements

-Code has been tested with Python 3.7.
+The Code has been tested with Python 3.7.
 Besides, make sure you have installed the following packages.

 - [requests](https://github.com/psf/requests)
 - [pandas](https://github.com/pandas-dev/pandas)

 ## Configuration

-This guide assumes that you already have setup a wikibase instance.
+This guide assumes that you already setup a wikibase instance.
 If not, visit this [page](https://semlab.io/howto/wikibase_basic).
-In addition, you will need to create a wikibase bot account to make this code works.
+In addition, you will need to create a wikibase bot account to make this code work.

 ### Create a bot account